-Tinder is without a doubt the hottest thing that has ever happened to dating since the internet.
+Tinder is without a doubt the hottest thing that has ever happened to date since the internet.
 Released in September 2012, it has accomplished the sort of explosive success that can just happen in this digital era.
-50 million users, 4.1 million paying subscribers and over $800M revenue in a single year; all these stats are enough to explain why Tinder is currently one of the fastest developing mobile applications and social startups of all the time.
+50 million users, 4.1 million paying subscribers, and over $800M revenue in a single year; all these stats are enough to explain why Tinder is currently one of the fastest developing mobile applications and social startups of all time.

 Founders: Sean Rad and Justin Mateen

 Tinder Current Users: 57 million

 Used in 190 countries in 40 languages

 In this section, we are going to share how tinder works with all our mighty readers.
 But first, let’s take a glance over what is Tinder app is for?

 Tinder is a location-based social search mobile application that encourages communication between commonly interested users, enabling matched users to chat.
 The dating app business model gained fame among users not just as a free application under the Tinder Basic Model but also for the paid membership under the Tinder plus and Tinder Gold Models.